chartjs/Chart.js/docs/general/performance.md

 There are many approaches to data decimation and selection of an algorithm will depend on your data and the results you want to achieve.
 For instance, [min/max](https://digital.ni.com/public.nsf/allkb/F694FFEEA0ACF282862576020075F784) decimation will preserve peaks in your data but could require up to 4 points for each pixel.
 This type of decimation would work well for a very noisy signal where you need to see data peaks.

+Line charts are able to do [automatic data decimation during draw](#automatic-data-decimation-during-draw), when certain conditions are met.
+You should still consider data decimation for best results.

 ## Line Charts

 ### Disable Bezier Curves